Thien-Tam/Introduction-to-Github/README.md

-# Introduction-to-Github
+# Introduction-to-Github Repo for Introduction-to-Github from Coursera
-Repo for Introduction-to-Github from Coursera
+I am editing the README file.
+Adding some more details about the project description.